EnergyMashupLab/eml-cts/README.md

 -   **Utility Functions** include

-    -   Logging (traces) and input for live and simulation meter and other data
+    -   Logging (traces)

-    -   Programs to build configuration files for the market client and system
+    -   Programs to build configuration files for the ParityTrading market client and ParityTrading system

 Notes:
 A ledger is a list in time order of committed transactions.
 A position is cumulative committed transactions.
 A trace of messages includes transactions proposed but never cleared.
 Ledgers are saved to a file or possibly sent over a network connection as the design matures.